Board of Directors

 Eric Lavoie MN, NP

-Board of Directors: President
+Board of Directors: Past President

 As a Nurse Practitioner, I am used to advocating for my patients, their families, and their communities.
 In addition to my day-to-day patient advocacy, I have always had an interest on the systemic health care issues that affect all Albertans.
 Access to quality comprehensive cost-effective care is a significant issue for Albertans.
 Because of this, I have passionately advocated for the integration and utilization of NPs across the health care system.
 This passion was recognized at the 2015 NPAA AGM where I was elected president.
 As president, my priorities are to advocate for NP integration into Alberta’s evolving health care system, increase NP engagement in the NPAA, improve continuing education, and enhance public awareness of the role of NPs.